-The school will assume the recommended time between doses has elapsed and will with parental consent, administer one standard dose of Paracetamol without any need to confirm with the parent/carer if a dose was administered before school, but if appropriate the pupil will still be asked if they have taken any other medication containing pain relief medication and this conversation will be recorded.
+The school will assume the recommended time between doses has elapsed and will with parental consent, administer 1 standard of dose of Paracetamol without any need to confirm with the parent/guardian if a dose was administered before school, but if appropriate the pupil will still be asked if they have taken any other medication containing pain relief medication and this conversation will be recorded.

-The school will inform the parent/carer by text if pain relief has been administered this will include the type of pain relief and time of administration.
+The school will inform the parent/guardian if pain relief has been administered this will include the type of pain relief and time of administration.